-EDITOR’S NOTE: The article below is Part One of WitnessLA’s two-part investigation into the culture of violence and abuse that, for years, has been reported to exist inside the Los Angeles County Jail system.
+EDITOR’S NOTE: The article below is Part One of WitnessLA’s multi-part investigation into the culture of violence and abuse that, for years, has been reported to exist inside the Los Angeles County Jail system.

 This 6-month investigation was reported and written by Matt Fleischer (and copy edited by Craig Gaines).
 It is the second investigative series to come out of the LA Justice Report, which was created through a partnership between WitnessLA and Spot.Us.